Two Dead, Thousands Told To Flee California Wildfire - UrduPoint

 The blaze was "spreading very quickly before firefighters even got on scene," a local fire department spokesman said on Twitter.

+The company has in the past paid out billions of Dollars after its equipment was found to be the cause of wildfires in California, including a number of fatal incidents.

+SCE has embarked on a lengthy process of shoring up ageing power lines, chopping back nearby vegetation and burying cables in an effort to reduce fires.

-California is in the middle of a ferocious heatwave, with temperatures of 110 Fahrenheit (43 Celsius) being recorded in several areas.
+California is suffering through a ferocious heatwave, with temperatures of 110 Fahrenheit (43 Celsius) being recorded daily in several areas.

 That, coupled with a two-decade drought that has left the countryside tinder dry, is creating ideal conditions for explosive wildfires.

-The heat hit the state, as well as parts of neighboring Arizona and Nevada, last week, and is forecast to continue until around Thursday.
+The heat hit the state, as well as parts of neighboring Arizona and Nevada, last week, and forecasters said it was not over yet.

-- Flex Alert - The California Independent System Operator (ISO), which runs the state's power grid, has issued several consecutive "Flex Alerts."
-These call on households to limit power consumption between 4:00 pm and 9:00 pm to avoid straining the over-burdened system.

-That typically means turning up the thermostat on air conditioning systems, avoiding using major appliances, and not charging electric vehicles during this time.

-But California ISO president Elliot Mainzer warned Monday that an incredibly hot Tuesday would put even more pressure on the grid, and called for consumers to redouble their efforts.

-"This is an extraordinary heat event we are experiencing, and the efforts by consumers to lean in and reduce their energy use after 4:00 pm are absolutely essential," said Mainzer.

-"Over the last several days we have seen a positive impact on lowering demand because of everyone's help, but now we need a reduction in energy use that is two or three times greater than what we've seen so far as this historic heat wave continues to intensify."
+"Following another day of record heat on Tuesday from California to the central High Plains, expect sizzling temperatures to stick around through mid-week," the National Weather Service said.

+"Numerous daily record high temps are likely to be broken from the northern Rockies and High Plains on south to southern California."
+With demand for air conditioning high, grid conductor California Independent System Operator (ISO) issued an urgent call Tuesday for households to cut back on power use, and warning them to be ready for outages.

+"Electricity demand is currently forecast at more than 52,000 megawatts (MW), a new historic all-time high for the grid," California ISO said.

+"As the state faces the hottest day in this prolonged, record-breaking heat wave, grid conditions are expected to worsen.

+"If needed, ISO could order utilities to begin rotating power outages to maintain stability of the electric grid."
 California has abundant solar installations, including on homes, which typically provide for around a third of the state's power requirements during daylight.

 But when the sun goes down, that supply falls quickly, leaving traditional generation to plug the gap.
 The problem is particularly acute in the early evening when temperatures are still high, but solar starts dropping out of the power mix.